pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ```

 #### Returns[​](#returns-1)

-Returns subscription status.
-See SDK statuses.
+Subscription status (see SDK statuses).

 ## Unsubscribe[​](#unsubscribe)

-Stop receiving real-time updates from a subscription or a subscriptionSet.
+Stop receiving updates from a subscription or subscriptionSet.

 ### Method(s)[​](#methods-6)